-• Business License - Most local governments require a business license (or business tax registration).
-If your business will be located in an incorporated city, contact the city.
-If your business will be located in an unincorporated area, contact the county.
+- Business License Most local governments require a business license (or business tax registration).
+If your business is in incorporated city, contact the city.
+If your business is in unincorporated area, contact the county. - Zoning Whether you will be a home-based business or will occupy commercial space, consult your local planning department to be sure your business activities are permitted.
+If your business is in incorporated city, contact the city.
+If your business is in unincorporated area, contact the county. - Building Permits Whether constructing a new building or making modifications to an existing one, most work that contractors perform require a building permit.
+If your business is in incorporated city, contact the city.
+If your business is in unincorporated area, contact the county. - Fictitious Business Name A Fictitious Business Name or Doing Business As (DBA) statement is required when: the business name does not include the surname of the individual owner(s) and each of the partners; the business name suggests the existence of additional owners; or the nature of the business in not evident by the name of the business.
+This is always obtained from the county in which a business is located.

-- Zoning Whether you will be a home-based business or will occupy commercial space, consult your local planning department to be sure your business activities are permitted.
-If your business will be located in an incorporated city, contact the city.
-If your business will be located area, contact the county. - Fictitious Business Name A Fictitious Business Name or Doing Business As (DBA) statement is required when: the business name does not include the surname of the individual owner(s) and each of the partners; the business name suggests the existence of additional owners; or the nature of the business in not clearly evident by the name of the business.
-This is always obtained from the county in which a business is located. - Small Business Development Center You can also check in with your local Small Business Development Center (SBDC) as well.
+Small Business Development Center - You can also check in with your local Small Business Development Center (SBDC) as well.
 The SBDCs provide assistance to small businesses starting or growing and offer free advice and consulting.
 To find an SBDC closest to you, click this link and enter your zip code: http://americassbdc.org/home/find-your-sbdc/, they may be better equipped to advise you on local requirements.